yomidevs/yomitan/PRIVACY-POLICY.md

 Required to play pronunciation audio for terms.

 Audio playback may send the **term, reading, and/or language** for any dictionary entry term where the `Play Audio` speaker button is pressed.
+Personally identifying information is never sent.

 The following audio sources are provided by default (availability may vary based on the selected language):